Skip to main content directly

 Knoll United States Customs and Border Protection

 Counterfeit copies of well-known designs became a pervasive problem as online shopping evolved and grew into what it is today.
-Noticing the issue, Knoll Senior Vice President, Chief Administrator and General Counsel Michael Pollner reached out to the U.S. Customs and Border Protection (CPD) to alleviate the problem in December 2014.
+Noticing the issue, Knoll Senior Vice President, Chief Administrator and General Counsel Michael Pollner reached out to the U.S. Customs and Border Protection (CBP) to alleviate the problem in December 2014.
 In its online magazine, Frontline, the department featured the work between Pollner and Lisa Fong, U.S. Customs and Border Protection Trade Specialist.

 “We had recorded our trademarks with CBP, but they weren’t getting a lot of attention,” Pollner tells Frontline.
 “We shared some of the intelligence that we had gathered from our enforcement efforts over the years regarding companies that were knocking off Knoll products and importing them to the United States.”
 Lisa Fong, U.S. Customs and Border Protection Trade Specialist, adds, “I had been working with customs exclusively on IPR enforcement for 25 years and this never came up.
 The majority of seizures had been run-of-the-mill—wearing apparel, handbags, watches, shoes and electronics.
 It wasn’t until Knoll came along that furniture designs were on our radar.”